Got a minute to help? Take our quick website survey>

 Visit our full treatment and support glossaryOccupational rehabilitation therapy

 This is a type of treatment with a trained therapist.
-It can help you build your confidence and skills in things like cooking, cleaning or taking public transport.
+It can help you build your confidence and skills in things like self-care, going to or remaining in work or study, or hobbies.

 Visit our full treatment and support glossaryCare plan